-The following table provides summary information about each of the 11 director nominees, and the committees they serve on.
+The following table provides summary information about each of the 10 director nominees, and the committees they serve on.
 Each director is elected annually by a majority of votes cast.
-William Downe has determined he will not be seeking re-election at the annual meeting.
+Patricia Hemingway Hall has determined she will not be seeking re-election at the annual meeting.